jennyrieck/C-MARINeR/RESOURCES.md

 **Projects**

 * [How to avoid having Jenny Bryan set your computer on fire](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/)
-* Find open source freely distributable connectivity data (akin to what is available at http://umcd.humanconnectomeproject.org/) See Issue #3
+* Find open source freely distributable connectivity data (akin to what is available at http://umcd.humanconnectomeproject.org/) also potentially: https://github.com/faskowit/brain-networks-across-the-web
 * See our [issues page](https://github.com/jennyrieck/C-MARINeR/issues) for more projects

 **All things STATIS**